Morgan-LCJ/website_MLCJ/content/home/projects.md

     description: |2-
         Project DEMNORM coordinated by Prof. Daniel Bischof.
 This part of the project aims to determine whether elites shifted democratic social norms across established democracies in the past 10 years, using a computational text analysis approach.

-  - title: 'Fragmented Party Offer, Vote Choice and Attitude Change : a Study on Right-wing Voters in the 2022 French Presidential Elections'
+  - title: 'The Downstream Effects of Radical Party Entry and Polarization for Satisfaction with Democracy'
-    company: European University Institute
+    company: "European University Institute, Aarhus University"
     company_url: ''
-    company_logo: EUI_2021
+    company_logo:
     location: France
     date_start: '2022-04-01'
     date_end: ''
     description: |2-
-        Project coordinated with Álvaro Canalejo Molero (EUI).
-This project aims to assess the effect of (radical right) new party entry on :

-        * Voting Behaviour
-        * Satisfaction with Democracy
-        * Affective Polarization
+        Project in collaboration with Álvaro Canalejo Molero (EUI, University of Lucerne).
+This project was funded by the EUI Early Researcher Grant (ESR) 2021 and the Aarhus University Small Grant obtained in 2023, leading to two studies:

+        * The Effect of Radical Right Party Entry for Satisfaction with Democracy (see preprint "Blinded by Outgroup Hatred") building on the entry of Éric Zemmour's Party in the French System.
+        * An ongoing study assessing the severity of losers' dissent in polarized societies, building on a comparative causal inference design and an experiment in the 2024 Austrian elections.

   - title: 'PhD Thesis - Party Polarization and Citizens’ Electoral (de)Mobilization in European Multiparty Systems : The Role of Fear and Indifference as Political Reactions'
     company: European University Institute